Jerome Kuehl: Other work and later life

 He was a member of the consortium that bought the magazine History Today from Pearson, acting as a director from 1981.
 In 1986 he was a co-founder of the television production company Open Media.
 For many years he was a Council member of IAMHIST, the organisation that publishes the Historical Journal of Film, Radio and Television.
 In 2004 he was awarded the Lifetime Achievement Award by FOCAL International, the Federation of Commercial Audiovisual Libraries.

-He died in London on 16 September 2018, aged 86 and was buried on the eastern side of Highgate Cemetery.
+He died in London on 16 September 2018, aged 86 and is buried on the eastern side of Highgate Cemetery.

 The Office Cat

 In his long-running column "The Office Cat", he wrote:

 unlike human film researchers the Office Cat can find any film whether or not it exists.
 Thus the Cat could – and did – find ‘film’ of Adolf Hitler marrying Eva Braun in the Führerbunker; of the Wright Brothers’ first flight in 1903; and of the iceberg which sank the Titanic.
 Producers and Directors demand such images, and film researchers, often with a heavy heart, try to provide them.

 Juliet Gardiner said of his work: "Jerry stuck firmly to his creed of popularisation without vulgarisation.
 His mission (was) to make scholarly history accessible."